Block library

 Parameters:

-• signs (str, optional) – signs associated with input ports, accepted characters: + or -, defaults to “++”
+• signs (str, optional) – a string comprising + or - characters, defaults to ++

 • mode (str, optional) – controls addition mode, per element, string comprises r or c or C or L, defaults to None